Zeddli/agro-mark/docs/project-status.md

 ## Current Priorities

-1. Complete the development environment setup
+1. Set up Docker containers for local development
-2. Initialize frontend and backend projects
+2. Implement basic API routes and authentication in backend
-3. Create basic smart contract structures
+3. Begin development of Day 5 features (Product Management)
-4. Implement user authentication and wallet connection
+4. Implement image upload to IPFS integration

 ## Blockers

-None at present - project is in initial setup phase.
+None at present - project is progressing according to the timeline.

 ## Next Steps

-1. Initialize actual codebase for frontend, backend, and smart contracts
+1. Set up Docker containers for development environment
-2. Set up development environments
+2. Implement authentication and wallet verification
-3. Begin implementing core features
+3. Begin implementing user management API in the backend

 ---

-Last updated: April 30, 2025
+Last updated: May 1, 2025